aegeanthompson/lessons/ollivanders.md

 1. Let's fix this by only allowing the button to show up if `wandSelected` is false
 2. Let's update our state, add a key `wandSelected` to each customer with a property of `false` to start
 3. Add a ternary operator to determine whether or not a button should be displayed in the CustomerList component
+4. Use React Dev tools to change the value of `wandSelected` from false to true to test
 4. Not working?
 Did you pass this property down from App?

 ![](https://imgur.com/rM5MfKA.png)